RagulParajuli/Expense-Tracker/README.md

 ### Here's a breakdown of your Jetpack Compose Android Expense Tracker project in bullet points:

 ## App Initialization & Architecture
-    Built in Kotlin with Jetpack Compose, following modern Android app standards.
+    -Built in Kotlin with Jetpack Compose, following modern Android app standards.
-    Adopts MVVM or Clean / Domain‑layer architecture with ViewModel, use cases, repository, and DI using Hilt or Koin Persists local data with Room Database, allowing fully offline usage Manages async data flows using Kotlin Coroutines and Flow / StateFlow
+    -Adopts MVVM or Clean / Domain‑layer architecture with ViewModel, use cases, repository, and DI using Hilt or Koin -Persists local data with Room Database, allowing fully offline usage -Manages async data flows using Kotlin Coroutines and Flow / StateFlow

 ## Home / Dashboard Screen
     Displays a list of user expenses, grouped by date or category, using a LazyColumn or equivalent Compose list.